Frequently Asked Questions

 Mobile Operator Prefixes

-Three primary mobile operators serve Western Sahara, each with designated number ranges.
-Understanding these prefixes is essential for identifying the operator associated with a given mobile number.
+Three mobile operators serve Western Sahara with designated number ranges.
+Use prefixes to identify the operator for a given mobile number.

 Operator Assignments